YOUR FUNDRAISING MAKES ALL THE DIFFERENCE!

 Three Steps to Becoming A TOP FUND-RUNNER

 - To get started, register for the race or if you are already registered, go straight to your Fundraising Center to create a personalized fundraising page.
 Fundraising tip: Customize your page with photos, a personal story, or a video message.
-Find tips on personalizing your fundraising campaign and a sample letter.
+See helpful suggestions HERE.

 - Share your fundraising page with friends and family through email and social media.
 Fundraising tip: In honor of the 31st anniversary of the Race Against Violence, commit to sharing the mission with 30 people!